xinyuc8645/sep11-freedom-project/tool/learning-log.md

 ---

 ### 9/29/25: Getting started
-From the website doc for (phaser installing)[https://docs.phaser.io/phaser/getting-started/installation]  the cdn link is in the following
+From the website doc for <a href= "https://docs.phaser.io/phaser/getting-started/installation">phaser installing</a>  the cdn link is in the following

 ### X/X/XX: